skrey/yellow-extensions/source/core/README.md

 ## How to edit a website on the computer

 You can use your favorite text editor and change everything in the file manager.
 All content is located in your `content` folder.
 Basically, what you see in the file manager is the website you get.
+You can use the built-in web server or create a [static website](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).

+## How to customise a website

+If you want to adjust the content, then use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/source/markdown).
+All content is located in your `content` folder.
 Create the file `content/shared/header.md` for a header.
 Create the file `content/shared/footer.md` for a footer.
 You can also create a header and footer in any other folder, then it will only be shown on pages in the same folder.
-Some themes have support for header, footer and sidebar.

-## How to customise a website

 If you want to adjust HTML, then change the layout.
 The default layout is defined in file `system/settings/system.ini`.
 A different layout can be defined in the [settings](#settings) at the top of each page, for example `Layout: default`.
 All layout files are stored in your `system/layouts` folder.
 There's an [API for developers](https://github.com/datenstrom/yellow-extensions/tree/master/source/help), for example to create your own navigation.